alanzhaonys/business-location-analysis/README.md

 ![Overview diagram](img/analysis.png)

 ### What's Next
-You can absolutely create all the AWS resoure manually, but perhas next time you create new reports, you will have an option to automate your workflow.
-This is especially helpful if you need to create multiple similar QuickSight reports or share them cross accounts.
+You can absolutely create all the AWS resources manually, but perhaps next time you create new reports, you will have an option to automate your workflow.
+This is especially helpful if you need to create multiple similar QuickSight reports or share them across accounts.

-To be fair, there are a lot of CloudFormation code you have to write, it might not worth the time to do it this way.
-In my case, I can replicate the reports for variety of business types, it's totally worth it.
-Additionaly, keeping and tracking everything in code seems to be the better practice.
+To be fair, there is a lot of CloudFormation code you have to write, so it might not be worth the time to do it this way.
+In my case, I can replicate the reports for a variety of business types, and it's totally worth it.
+Additionally, keeping and tracking everything in code seems to be the better practice.

-__There are two ways to generate QuickSight reports with CloudFormation that I know of.__ They will make more sense after you take deep dive of using this methodology.
+There are two ways to generate QuickSight reports with CloudFormation that I know of.
+They will make more sense after you take a deep dive into using this methodology.

 #### Code analysis definitions manually
-Analysis definitions holds the information about fields, filters, parameters and layouts.
-It can be overwhelming to put everything together, but it allows you to create a brand new QuickSight analysis without a base analysis.
+Analysis definitions hold the information about fields, filters, parameters and layouts.
+It can be overwhelming to put everything together, but it allows you to create a brand new QuickSight analysis without relying on a base analysis.
 This is the method I chose for this article.
 The [describe-analysis-definition](https://docs.aws.amazon.com/cli/latest/reference/quicksight/describe-analysis-definition.html) helped me a lot by providing majority of the `QuickSight::Definition` CloudFormation context from an existing analysis as guidelines.

 Take a look at the `QuickSight::Definition` use in this article [here](https://github.com/alanzhaonys/business-location-analysis/blob/257400aa6145d7f10d53bbd7d647ad5a39406a82/nested/quicksight.yaml#L958).